ilastik/ilastik/CONTRIBUTING.md

 For new files, we adhere to [the google python style guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md).

-__Note__: please refrain from including changes by some automatic tools on existing code in your PRs.
+__Note__: please refrain from including changes by some automatic tools on existing code in your pull requests.
 We would like to preserve the history there.
 But please run those tools on the code you are contributing :)

-## Tests
+### Tests

 After making changes, please confirm that nothing else got broken by running the tests: